Dog owners often hear about the importance of vitamins, but when it comes to vitamin D, both too little and too much can be dangerous.

 A typical family dog that eats good-quality complete feed such as kibble or wet food doesn’t generally need vitamin D supplements.
 On the contrary, in 2018 and 2019 FDA reported how some dry dog food contained toxic levels of vitamin D.

-But there are situations where supplementation can be beneficial.
-Here are some of them:
+But there are situations where supplementation can be beneficial:

 How Much Vitamin D Per Day For Dogs?